Things to do in Montego Bay, Jamaica

 It was hilarious seeing the cloud of smoke hovering over the complex, and our Rastafari guide was obviously high, haha.
 I don't smoke weed but visiting the Bob Marley Museum & Mausoleum was an experience I won’t soon forget!

-Trip tip: The road to the Bob Marley Museum & Mausoleum is very winding and bumpy so make sure to bring some anti-nausea medication (or ginger which is known as a natural remedy).
+Trip tip: The road to the Bob Marley Museum & Mausoleum is very winding and bumpy so make sure to bring some anti-nausea medication or ginger known as a natural remedy.

 DUNN’S RIVER FALLS